 04 Baewatch: Parental Guidance

 Loved-up couples who think they've found their perfect match get shipped off to a tropical resort and enjoy a vacation alone... or, at least, that's what they think.
 In the other room, their parents — who think their child's significant other isn't the one for them — are watching and judging every moment of their intimate vacation.
 Eventually, the parents reveal the fact they've watched everything go down and voice how they feel about it all.
-This one’s got opinionated parents, cringe-worthy moments, and romantic drama all tied into this one.
+This one’s got opinionated parents, cringe-worthy moments, and romantic drama all tied into one.

 In this reality show, seven formerly married women are put in romantic situations and coached by experts to find new love.